jonathangray92/universe-simulator/README.md

 This whole project is really an excuse to try out some neat algorithms and build some fun stuff from scratch.

-Until I find the time to write a humungous, detailed readme: there are docstrings a-plenty in these files, and they should give an idea of what everything does.
+Until I find the time to write a humongous, detailed readme: there are docstrings a-plenty in these files, and they should give an idea of what everything does.